VFTS 243 as predicted by the BPASS fiducial models: Models and Numerical Methods

 For each model undergoing a SN (i.e. obeys the contidition that its CO core mass $>1.38$ \msol) we draw 2000 kicks and record the models that remain bound.
 In addition we also consider a rotational velocity criteria as the O star in VFTS 243 was inferred to have a spin velocity at least 180\kms (\citealt{shenar2022}).
 The original STARS models in BPASS do not take into account rotation in the evolution of the stellar interior (although it is considered in the orbital evolution).
-Using a disk-to-star angular momentum accretion efficiency of $\nu=0.5$ (i.e. 50 percent) any star accreting mass $\Delta M \geq M r_{g}^{2} \frac{180 / \rm{v}_{ \rm cr}}{\nu }$ is considered to be spun up to velocity $>$180\kms.
+Using a disk-to-star angular momentum accretion efficiency of $\nu=0.5$ (i.e. 50 percent) any star accreting mass $\Delta M > M r_{g}^{2} \frac{180 / \rm{v}_{ \rm cr}}{\nu }$ is considered to be spun up to velocity $>$180\kms.
 Here $M, r_{g}, \rm{v}_{\rm cr}$ are the pre-accretion mass, radius of gyration and the critical velocity of the star (respectively) and it is assumed that the star is rotating as a solid body.
-This expression has been adopted from Ghodla et al. 2022 (in prep) who studied the spin up efficiency in secondary component of a binary system due accretion of mass from a Keplerain disk around the accretor.
+This expression has been adopted from \cite{ghodla2023} who studied the spin up efficiency in the secondary component of a binary system due to accretion of mass from a Keplerian disk around the accretor.
+Since the projection of the VFTS 243 orbit is unknown, we allow all velocities larger than 180 \kms (up to critical) in our working.